Last Updated: March 23, 2023

-A number representing the likelihood a particular borrower may default; it is based on credit history and is used to determine the ability to qualify for a mortgage loan.
+A number that represents the likelihood a borrower may default; it is based on credit history and is used to determine the ability to qualify for a mortgage loan.

 A history of an individual’s debt payment, including bankruptcies, foreclosures, and defaults.
 Lenders use this information to gauge a potential borrower’s ability to repay a loan.